slcs-jsc/jurassic/README.md

     make [-j]
     make check

-This uses the include and library paths prepared by `libs/build.sh`.
+This uses the include and library paths prepared in `libs/build/`.

 **4. Optional: adjust the Makefile for non-default setups**